 Not all heroes wear capes, some wear hijabs – like Heliza Helmi.
 Though she doesn’t possess extraordinary powers like flying or have the ability able to read minds, she is superlative in her own right.

 In Malaysia, Heliza is a singer-turned-humanitarian who is best known to her fans as the affable, wide-eyed finalist of a reality singing competition called Akademi Fantasia (Season 5, 2007).
-Though she finished fourth, the show became a launchpad for her to carve her own niche in showbiz.
-Over the years, she has shifted her passion towards humanitarian work.
+Though she finished fourth, the show became a launchpad for her to carve her niche in showbiz.
+Over the years, she has shifted her passion for humanitarian work.

 FOR THE LOVE OF MISSIONS

 Her dedication to humanitarian activities is certainly an inspiration to many.
 She truly, deeply cares about helping those in need, even if it means risking her own life for it.

 Just last month, Heliza and her sister embarked on a humanitarian trip to Gaza, Palestine together with a group of Malaysian delegation.
 As we know, the ongoing Gaza-Israel conflict has turned the land into a warzone, so the safety of aid workers is always in question.
 Yet despite so, Heliza braves the odds to provide humanitarian relief.

 Her one-week stay was filled with nerve-wracking experiences to say the least, as she and the others frequently found themselves in life-threatening situations, leaving them to question if they would ever make it back home to Malaysia safe and sound.